 Substitutions for departmentally required courses can be made upon written approval of the Key Adviser.
 Waivers of departmental requirements can be authorized only by the Department Chair.
 Both of these concentrations can be completed in four years, as long as the student starts physics coursework in their second term.

-The requirements for the physics concentration are listed in the University Catalog and are conveniently summarized in the chart to the right (click to enlarge).
+The requirements for the physics concentration are listed in the University Catalog.

 Applied Physics Concentration

-The requirements for the applied physics concentration are listed in the University Catalog and are conveniently summarized in the chart to the right (click to enlarge).
+The requirements for the applied physics concentration are listed in the University Catalog.

 Changing Majors and Double Majors